ST. PAUL, MN

 Replacing outdated Midway Field as the home of the independent baseball league Saints, Lowertown Saint Paul’s new $63 million CHS Field incorporates aspects of the city’s historic architecture with blackened steel, timber, and load-bearing masonry.
 The ballpark features 95,000 square feet of turf, seating for approximately 7,000 spectators, three clubhouses, and a view of the city from every angle.
 Anticipated to host more than 200 concerts and sporting events annually, it is among the most affordable, handicapped-accessible, and environmentally sustainable professional sports arenas in the country.

-MG McGrath worked with the Saint Paul Saints and Snow Krielich Architects to help achieve the ballpark’s historic Lowertown architectural look, furnishing and installing 40,000 square feet of custom-cut cedar wood soffits with a clear coat finish, 10,000 square feet of 16ga weathering steel wall paneling in a custom blackened finish, and all associated flashings.
+MG McGrath worked with the Saint Paul Saints and Snow Krielich Architects to help achieve the ballpark’s historic Lowertown architectural look, furnishing and installing 40,000 square feet of custom-cut cedar wood soffits with a clear coat finish, 10,000 square feet of 16ga weathering steel wall paneling in our own custom Rainier blackened steel finish, and all associated flashings.

-Custom-designed and engineered H-Seam panel system utilizing cedar T&G custom-cut wood soffits with a clear coat finish and 16ga weathering steel in a blackened finish.
+Custom-designed and engineered H-Seam panel system utilizing cedar T&G custom-cut wood soffits with a clear coat finish and 16ga weathering steel in our own custom Rainier blackened steel finish.